THE SKREN SUCCESSION

 “I am pleased to inform that subject demonstrates strong audience retention factor.
 Performance quality is superior.”

 Jason sat on his bed, staring at the scores.
-The machine thought Megan was compelling.
-It thought she was performing at a superior level.
+The machine thought Megan was more compelling than he had ever been.
+It thought she was performing at a “superior” level.
 And Jason felt absolutely nothing watching her.

 By March, he had run out of things to talk about with Megan.
-They still held hands, but it felt like obligation.
-She was nice.
+They still held hands, but to him it felt like obligation.
 She was pretty.
 Her mouth tasted sweet and her softness felt good against him.
-She was everything he'd thought he wanted.
-And it wasn't enough.
+She was everything he’d thought he wanted, but it wasn’t enough.

-Lenora moved to San Francisco in February, for a job serving coffee at Skren headquarters.
-Jason tried to maintain connection through VidLink, recording messages about drama, about his plans for college, about missing having someone who understood.
+Soon after, Lenora moved to San Francisco, for a job serving coffee at Skren headquarters.
+Jason tried to maintain connection through VidLink, recording messages about drama class and his hopes for college.
 He sent three cartridges.
-Two came back corrupted, unplayable, just static and green distortion.
-The third never got a response.
+Two responses came back corrupted, mostly static and green distortion.
+He could tell Lenora’s hair was different, less platinum, more professional.
+His third message never got a response.

-The technology that promised connection delivered hissing static.
-Jason still had MiyoVox footage of conversations with Lenora from months earlier—back before he'd been performing for metrics, when things had just been natural.
-Watching those recordings felt like unearthing an old documentary about the person he used to be.
+The Skren technology that promised connection delivered nothing but hissing static.
+Jason still had MiyoVox footage of conversations with Lenora from months earlier, back before he’d been performing for metrics, when things just seemed natural.
+Watching her smoke cigarettes and goof off in those recordings felt like unearthing an old documentary about a strange person he used to be.

 The acceptance letter from Marlboro College in Vermont arrived on a Tuesday.
 Jason read it three times in his car before going inside.

-At dinner—a rare event where all three Hartleys occupied the same room—he told them.
-His parents had removed their headsets for the meal, but they both kept glancing toward their bedrooms like prisoners calculating escape routes.
+At dinner—a rare event where all three Hartleys occupied the same room—he told his parents.
+They had removed their headsets for the meal, but both of them kept glancing toward their bedrooms like prisoners calculating escape routes.

 “Vermont?” his mother said, cigarette smoke curling from her nostrils.
 “That’s across the whole damn country.”